 Please note: as set out in these policies, if you are not yet a customer of LogPay, LogPay will transmit your data to credit agencies (e.g. Schufa) in order to check your details and creditworthiness to prevent payment defaults.

 You can pay for purchases in the Ticket app using the online payment service provider PayPal.
 The provider of this payment service is PayPal (Europe) S.à.r.l. et Cie, S.C.A.., 22-24 Boulevard Royal, L-2449, Luxembourg (referred to below as “PayPal”).
 If you select PayPal as your payment method, you will be redirected to the PayPal website and the personal data you have entered will be transmitted to PayPal in encrypted form.
-These data typically include your name, your address, your telephone number, your IP address, your email address, and other information required for order handling and your specific order.
+These data include your name, your address, your telephone number, your IP address, your email address, and order amount.

 PayPal is the controller responsible for processing your personal data.
 The legal basis for the data processing when using PayPal is Article 6(1)(f) of the GDPR.
 We have a legitimate interest in offering you a wide range of payment options and outsourcing payment processing.